rkmazumder/cuetalumna/elements.md

 ---
 title: Elements
 feature_text: |
-  A demo of Markdown and HTML includes
+  Mission of CUET Alumni
 feature_image: "https://picsum.photos/2560/600?image=873"
 excerpt: "A demo of Markdown and HTML includes"
 aside: true
 ---

 ## Mission
-The American Association of Bangladeshi Engineers and Architects shall be a non-profit, non-political, and non-religious voluntary engineering and architectural professional organization organized exclusively for educational, scientific, cultural, and charitable programs.
-The aims and objectives of the AABEA are:
+Chittagong University of Engineering and Technology (CUET) Alumni Association, USA, Inc. is a non-profit, non-political, and non-religious voluntary engineering and architectural professional organization organized exclusively for educational, scientific, cultural, and charitable programs.
+The aims and objectives of the association are:

-- To bring together and share ideas, technology, and experiences between engineering and architectural professionals of Bangladesh and North America.
+- To bring together and share ideas, technology, and experiences of CUET alumni at North America.
 - To work towards the advancement of engineering and architectural professions in Bangladesh.
 - To work towards the advancement of engineering and architectural professions of Bangladeshis in North America.
 - To provide assistance in job search and career enhancement for its members and affiliates.